General Counsel: Ethics

 - Employees shall endeavor to avoid any actions creating the appearance that they are violating the law or the ethical standards set forth in this part.
 Whether particular circumstances create an appearance that the law or these standards have been violated shall be determined from the perspective of a reasonable person with knowledge of the relevant facts.

 Orientation - ALL NEW EMPLOYEES are required to check in at the General Counsel's Office during in-processing.
 Each new employee receives written materials prepared by the DoD Standards of Conduct Office.
-The pamphlet is entitled, "Employees' Guide to the Standards of Conduct" and is dated April 2010.
+The pamphlet is entitled, "Employees' Guide to the Standards of Conduct".
 It may also be found in the "Reference" section of this web site immediately below.
 If you have any questions about the material in the Guide or are not permitted the time to review the Guide, contact the General Counsel's Office at 295-3028.

-Annual - Those who are required to fill out financial disclosure statements, either the public financial disclosure statement (SF-278) or the confidential financial disclosure statement (OGE Form 450), are required to receive annual training on the standards of conduct.
+Annual - Those who are required to fill out financial disclosure statements, either the public financial disclosure statement (OGE Form 278) or the confidential financial disclosure statement (OGE Form 450), are required to receive annual training on the standards of conduct.
 If this requirement applies to you, you will be contacted individually.

 The Joint Ethics Regulation, DoD5500.7-R, is the Department of Defense's comprehensive ethics regulation.
 DoD5500.7-R including changes 1-6 (Word format).

-DoD has put out a handbook called the Employee's Guide to Standards of Conduct (Word Format).
+DoD has put out a handbook called the Employee's Guide to Standards of Conduct.
 It provides a good general summary of the rules and may be downloaded below.

 The Office of Government Ethics (OGE) has put out a number of useful pamphlets which may be accessed from their website or directly below: